MageMCU/Random-Character-Generator/README.md

 ## Progress
 - **20240118**: Attempting an entire encapsulation that includes the DOM objects.
 - **20240121**: Encapsulated DOM objects.
-The function call are using the getters and setters from the class object.
+The function calls are now using the getters and setters, and class methods from the class object.

 ## Issues
 - check mark not incorporated...